Last Updated: May 28th, 2019

-Each stop is a List.
+Each stop is a list.

 To create a list, it’s super easy.
 Just click the “Add a list…” link:

-At CYC, we use the following Lists:
+At CYC, we use the following lists:

 If possible, you want to set up the lists in the order you’ll be using them.

 They want to see things always progressing forward, and want to see exactly what round of revisions a piece is in at any time.
-This is especially important if you are working on time sensitive or last minute pieces.
+This is especially important if you are working on time-sensitive or last-minute pieces.

-An easy solution is to simply note every single stop with its own List.
-So our editing process with ALL the lists would look like this:
+An easy solution is to simply note every single stop with its own list.
+So our editing process with all the lists would look like this:

 But this is one of those examples where “whatever works for you” is going to be the solution you should use.
 Not gonna lie, this might involve a bit of trial and error.
-Every new client of ours starts with a template from our system and we adjust for the individual team members (both ours and the client) involved, the deadlines for the pieces, and the revision rounds needed.
+Every new client of ours starts with a template from our system and we adjust for the individual team members (both ours and the clients) involved, the deadlines for the pieces, and the revision rounds needed.